CorpsThese/Thunder-on-the-lighthouse/README.md

 Originaly made for the Brackey's Game Jam 2024.2 ranked 45th.
-Made in 7 days by a team of two, **Cortez and ElGinas**, and the help of a composer, **SamWritesMusic**
+Made in 7 days by a team of two, **Cortez and ElGinas**, and the help of a composer, **SamWritesMusic**.

 Itch.io page: https://corpsthese.itch.io/thunder-on-the-lighthouse